Skip to content

 - PredictionPayload updates world state only after validation

-- ActionScoreResult validates finite scores and an in-range best_index
+- ActionScoreResult validates finite scores and a direction-consistent best_index

 - ActionPolicyResult validates executable actions and JSON-compatible raw actions